 The National Geography Standards (NGS) of the National Council for Geography Education (NCGE) contested the significance of being a geographically informed individual.
 The council maintained that geography education provides critical preparation for civic life and careers in the 21st century.
 This is enjoined with the sweeping positional statement of the National Council for Social studies on the constant marginalization of the discipline amidst the apex of the No Child Left Behind Act (NCLB).
 The NCGE and the Association of American Geographers first published The Geography for Life in 1994, making a hallmark of staging geographic education as part of the core curriculum.
-It had recommended a Guidelines for integrating spatial and ecological thinking in the K to 12 curricula through the articulation of the five themes of geography; location (which refers to the place or position), place (pertains to the physical and human attributes or characteristics of a location), human-environment interaction (refers to the interconnectedness of human acts to the environment and vice-versa), movement (generally refers to migration and distribution), and region (deals with division and unifying attributes of places).
-The guidelines was written for the general audience to showcase the narrative of geography and it's significance in the changing world.
+It recommends a guidelines for integrating spatial and ecological thinking in the K to 12 curricula through the articulation of the five themes of geography; location (which refers to the place or position), place (pertains to the physical and human attributes or characteristics of a location), human-environment interaction (refers to the interconnectedness of human acts to the environment and vice-versa), movement (generally refers to migration and distribution), and region (deals with division and unifying attributes of places).
+The guidelines were written for the general audience to showcase geography's narrative and significance in the changing world.
 But, it was specifically designed for K to 12 teachers to suggest content pedagogical knowledge in delivering effective instruction for geographical literacy.